mennahamdy33/mennahamdy/_posts/2019-12-04-chronic-kidney-disease.markdown

   dataset <- na_if(dataset,'?')
  {% endhighlight %}

-Data has two types of columns data : numeric and catergorical data
+Data has two types : numeric and catergorical data

-We will replace any missing data with the mean of this column data if it has numeric data ,But when it has catergorical we will replace the missing data with the mode of this column
+We will replace any missing data with the mean of this feature data if it has numeric data ,But when it has catergorical we will replace the missing data with the mode of this feature.

 {% highlight Ruby %}